-- In 2020, RRHA revised key fair housing plans, policies, and procedures.
-Specifically, RRHA revised the agency's: - o Language Access Plan, for persons with limited English proficiency; and - Reasonable Accommodation procedures. - As a result, RRHA continues to provide telephonic translation services for anyone who requires it.
-This system can also provide verbal translation of written documents. - RRHA also identified some inefficiencies in documenting reasonable accommodation requests, including reports on the status of requests and copies of communications with the requestor.
-In response, RRHA has worked with our software provider (YARDI) to implement a Reasonable Accommodation Workflow process that will allow for more accurate and consistent tracking and reporting of all reasonable accommodation requests received from application to end of participation.
-This process will allow for regular updates to the applicant, tenant, or participant's file as they happen, including timely communicating the status and updates of each request.
+- RRHA has developed a Compliance Department to better assess, and address Agency needs in accordance with HUD Regulations, Fair Housing and Quality Assurance. - In 2020, RRHA revised key fair housing plans, policies, and procedures.
+Specifically, RRHA revised the agency's: - Language Access Plan, for persons with limited English proficiency; and - Reasonable Accommodation procedures. - RRHA continues to provide telephonic and document translation services for LEP clients upon request. - RRHA has worked with our software provider (YARDI) to implement a Reasonable Accommodation Workflow process that allows for more accurate and consistent tracking and reporting of all reasonable accommodation requests received from application to end of participation.
+This process allows for regular updates to the applicant, tenant, or participant's file as they happen, including timely communicating the status and updates of each request.
 This information will remain with the tenant's file and will be available to the subject resident through an online, secure portal and upon request.
-Additionally, RRHA will have the ability to generate an ADHOC report at any time to reflect the most recent status of requests.
-YARDI has no such program in place at any other PHA and they developed this specifically for RRHA (with the understanding that it may serve as a great pilot program and could have wider use in the near future).
-Staff has worked on the data entry and manual reporting processes in December 2021 and January 2022; the platform was in full use beginning in February 2022. - RRHA has created a committee of key staff to review and process unit transfers within the agency's LIPH program.
+Additionally, RRHA has the ability to generate an ADHOC report at any time to reflect the most recent status of requests.
+YARDI has no such program in place at any other PHA and worked with staff to develop this specifically for RRHA (with the understanding that it may serve as a great pilot program for all PHAs and could have wider use in the near future). - RRHA has created a committee of key staff to review and process unit transfers within the agency's LIPH program.
 The committee has already been very effective at comparing the stated needs with RRHA's housing inventory and matching families with units that meet their needs.
-RRHA has every reason to believe this success will continue, resulting in timely transfer offers once a family makes such a request. - RRHA continues to provide HCV participants with voucher extensions when needed to allow a family to find a unit that has necessary accessibility features.
+RRHA has every reason to believe this success will continue, resulting in timely transfer offers once a family makes such a request. - RRHA continues to provide HCV participants, with disabilities, with voucher extensions when needed to allow the family to find a unit that has necessary accessibility features or grant an exception to the payment standard to rent in higher opportunity areas.